samizaman/AV2001/README.md

 - 🔭 I’m currently working on ...
 ## 🛠️ Languages & Tools
+Although I could add more logos of languages/tools to make this section <br>
+look appealing to you, I would be lying to myself. <br><br>
+As a result, I will only display things that I'm proficient in.
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-plain.svg" alt="Logo of HTML5" width="150">
   <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain.svg" alt="Logo of CSS3" width="150">